-ASQA’s general direction, retention requirements for completed student assessment items requires that RTOs retain all completed assessment items relating to each unit or module for six months from the date on which the decision on competence for the individual unit or module was made.
+ASQA’s Guidance for Providers – Retention requirements for completed student assessment items requires that RTOs retain all completed assessment items relating to each unit or module for six months from the date on which the decision on competence for the individual unit or module was made.
 If you can’t retain the actual item (e.g. construction projects or perishable items), retain evidence, such as photographs, showing that the standard of the item or work completed justifies the assessment outcome.
 Completed assessment items such as assignments should not be handed back to students until the six-month period has expired.
 At performance assessment (audit) ASQA will only ask you to produce those assessment records your RTO is required to retain.

 You can compare assessment evidence to the requirements of the unit of competency or cluster of units to determine whether: